Beast Boy: Joining the Titans

-He later uses both his lime green skin and shape-shifting powers to play an extraterrestrial character on a science-fiction television series, Space Trek: 2020, but it is soon cancelled due to lawsuits from both Star Trek and Space: 1999.
+He later uses both his lime green skin and shape-shifting powers to play an extraterrestrial character on a science-fiction television series, Space Trek: 2022, but it is soon cancelled due to lawsuits from both Star Trek and Space: 1999.
 During its run, Garfield joins the West Coast team of the Teen Titans (known as Titans West) and is later part of the New Teen Titans assembled by Dick Grayson (Robin) and Raven.
 By this time, Garfield has taken the name Changeling.
-This name change is not explained until a later flashback revealed that a new version of an old Doom Patrol enemy, the Arsenal (from DP #113, August 1967), the identity this time assumed by Gar's ex-guardian Nicholas Galtry, mocked the name "Beast Boy" so much that he ruined it for him.
+This name change is not explained until a later flashback revealed that a new version of an old Doom Patrol enemy, Arsenal (from DP #113, August 1967), the identity this time assumed by Gar's ex-guardian Nicholas Galtry, mocked the name "Beast Boy" so much that he ruined it for him.
 He remains with various incarnations of the team and forms a close friendship with Cyborg.

 Garfield's character is often used as comic relief through his joking and "wise cracking".
 However, this is only a facade, as he uses humour to hide a deep inner pain.
-Logan has suffered many hardships in his life, some described previously.
-Other notable incidents include; during his time with the New Teen Titans, Garfield's stepfather was discovered to have been driven mad by the helmet which was central to his powers, and when Garfield fell in love with Terra, a girl with earth-manipulating powers and fellow Teen Titans member, who turned out to be a spy working for the assassin Deathstroke the Terminator and who is eventually killed.
+Garfield has suffered many hardships in his life, some described previously.
+Other notable incidents include: during his time with the New Teen Titans, Garfield's stepfather was discovered to have been driven mad by the helmet which was central to his powers, and when Garfield fell in love with Terra, a girl with earth-manipulating powers and fellow Teen Titans member, who turned out to be a spy working for the assassin Deathstroke and who is eventually killed.
 Despite all his struggles, Garfield is friendly, humorous and upbeat.
 Like most of the other founding members of the New Teen Titans (including Nightwing), he considers the group to be his family and the people to whom he will always be closest.
 Though he often grapples with being taken seriously and an inferiority complex, Garfield loves and trusts his former teammates completely.